Friday, 8 July 2011

-At Effe another road come in from across the river and a few cars went past us as we swung along, sometimes close to the river and sometimes further away in undulating farmland or woods.
+At Effe another road came in from across the river and a few cars went past us as we swung along.
+We were sometimes close to the river and sometimes further away, in undulating farmland or woods.

 An hour passed and we arrived at the top of the village of Lunery, with hope in our hearts for a bar.
 Descending from the raw outskirts to the central square near the station, we found just what we wanted – a smart new brasserie with a bakery and supermarket opposite.

 It was 9 o’clock and definitely time for a break.
 We sat outside for a while but later moved indoors, as the wind was sharp.

 This fine establishment served meals, but only at lunchtime, and although there was a camping ground nearby, we were not ready to stop for the day.